hellensoloviy/document-qa/README.md

 "not enough information" rather than falling back to training data.

 **Replace-on-upload strategy**
-Each upload replaces the entire database.
-This avoids data consistency issues where multiple versions of the same document would cause conflicting answers with the same name but different content.
+Each upload clears the existing ChromaDB collection via `delete_collection()` and rebuilds it from the new document.
+This avoids data consistency issues where multiple versions of the same document would cause conflicting answers.
+Using the ChromaDB API rather than deleting the folder keeps the SQLite connection stable within the same process.

 **Retry with exponential backoff**
 All LLM calls are wrapped in retry logic with exponential backoff